shakked/Command-for-Instagram/Terms of User.md

 You agree that we may collect and use technical data and related information, including but not limited to technical information about Your device, system and application software, and peripherals, that is gathered periodically to facilitate the provision of software updates, product support and other services to You (if any) related to the Application.
 We may use this information, as long as it is in a form that does not personally identify You, to improve its products or to provide services or technologies to You.
 Links To Other Web Sites

-Our Application may contain links to third party web sites or services that are not owned or controlled by Analytics for Instagram.
+Our Application may contain links to third party web sites or services that are not owned or controlled by Command for Instagram.

-Analytics for Instagram has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
+Command for Instagram has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
 We do not warrant the offerings of any of these entities/individuals or their websites.

-You acknowledge and agree that Analytics for Instagram shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such third party web sites or services.
+You acknowledge and agree that Command for Instagram shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such third party web sites or services.

 We strongly advise you to read the terms and conditions and privacy policies of any third party web sites or services that you visit.